Pluralia/ghc-proposals/proposals/0000-options-local-pragma.rst

 3. **Local suppress warnings -Wmissing-signature**.

-Suppose you want to use temporary value or function for debug and you don't want define signature for it.
-At the same time you want to track missing signature in rest part.
+Suppose you want to use temporary value or function for debug and you don't want define any signature for it.
+At the same time you want to track missing signature in the remaining part.

 In this example you get warning ``-Wmissing-signatures`` for ``x`` but not for ``y``.
 ::